Porphyrytic/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/imput_hist-1.png)

-Note that much of the first bin of the histogram has been moved to the mean as expected.
-This increases the mean but only has a minor effect on the median.
+Note that much of the first bin of the histogram has been moved to the centre bin as expected.
+The top two quantiles look largely untouched.
+This shift increases the total mean but only has a minor effect on the median.
 The median interval values might have been a more stable value on which to base the imputation.

 ## Are there differences in activity patterns between weekdays and weekends?